Is Christ Knocking on the Door of your Heart?

 As panic rises in our hearts, we quickly shut the door, closing ourselves off from the possibility of doing anything too radical or risky for the Lord.

-The weight of our own common sense rushes upon us, shutting out any God-inspired visions before they can even take root.
+Indeed, the weight of our own common sense rushes upon us, shutting out any God-inspired visions before they can even take root.

 Open Your Heart